matthew-valenti/jompx-org/docs/setup.md

 Maybe this helps -- boostrap all accounts in one script: https://stackoverflow.com/questions/59206845/how-to-provide-multiple-account-credentials-to-cdk-bootstrap

 Bootstrap all accounts (that the CDK will deploy to).
 Include the trust param to give the CICD accounts access to deploy to other accounts.

+Consider using Stack Sets in the future: https://aws.amazon.com/blogs/mt/bootstrapping-multiple-aws-accounts-for-aws-cdk-using-cloudformation-stacksets/

  ```
 // https://docs.aws.amazon.com/cdk/v2/guide/cdk_pipeline.html
 // Windows run in command prompt (not Powershell).